Training a model with Primus and Megatron-LM#

 Previous versions#

 This training environment now uses Primus with Megatron as the primary configuration.
-Limited support for the legacy ROCm Megatron-LM is still available.
-For instructions on using ROCm Megatron-LM, see the Training a model with Megatron-LM for ROCm document.
+Limited support for the legacy ROCm Megatron-LM is still available; see the Training a model with Megatron-LM on ROCm documentation.